fomightez/yeastmine/README.md

 - gene_with_flanking_sequences.py

 > Uses YeastMine to fetch genomic region (gene + 1kb upstream and downstream) for a yeast genes.
 This script doesn't produce a named file.
 It is suggested on the command line you direct the output to a file yourself.
 For example when running, `python gene_with_flanking_sequences.py > POP1_genomic_region.txt'.
 Or adapt it to meet your needs.
 The example is written to use POP1 but you can edit it to your gene.

 ---

-- geneID_list_to_systematic_names.py

-> Standard Name --> Systematic Name
-The script takes a list of yeast gene identifiers and changes them to be systematic names if it recognizes the standard name.
-It just adds the name to the new list if it doesn't match a systematic name.
-Originally designed to adjust a gene list generated as output by Tophat to be useful for [T-profiler](http://www.t-profiler.org/index.html).
-As described [here](http://www.t-profiler.org/Saccharomyces/add_info/howtoupload.html), [T-profiler](http://www.t-profiler.org/index.html) wants the systematic ORF names at T-profiler.
-Note that T-profiler seemed to not accept data uploads May 2016, and [g:Profiler](http://biit.cs.ut.ee/gprofiler/), that is listed among T-profiler alternatives according to [GGSAASeqSP paper](http://www.nature.com/articles/srep06347), has functioning conversion ability built in for yeast gene lists.
-Even given the conversion function of [g:Profiler](http://biit.cs.ut.ee/gprofiler/) you may wish to run this script first to clean up the list to make less work for yourself in the long run, especially if the data set is larger. [g:Profiler](http://biit.cs.ut.ee/gprofiler/) that is listed among T-profiler alternatives in [the GGSAASeqSP paper](http://www.nature.com/articles/srep06347), reported a few ambiguities came up from the data converted using this script. [g:Profiler](http://biit.cs.ut.ee/gprofiler/) gives you the option to resolve them manually and all such ambiguities are easily resolved.
-You just need to pick best match; match is obvious in all cases.
-For example from one list of 80 genes converted, only the genes `YLR154C-H` and `YNR073C` still elicted `Warning: Some gene identifiers are ambiguous.
-Resolve these manually?`, but these seem to be due to the fact these genes have paralogs and come up in the description of two genes.
-However, if one uses an unconverted version of the data from DESeq2, you'll have double the amoung of ambiguities to resolve.
-To get only a list of gene IDs, like g:Profiler uses, you can easily discard the second column, i.e. log2 ratio, from the results of the script.
-One way to do that is with the `cut` command on the command line (Bash) like so, `cut -f1 INPUT_FILE > OUTPUT_FILE`.
-Alternatively, you can use Excel to delete the column and then save the data elsewhere.

----